-How to Buy and Sell Shares
+CLIFFORD CAPITAL FUNDS How to Buy and Sell Shares

-The price you pay for a share of a Fund is the NAV next determined upon receipt by such Fund (or its appropriately designated agent) or your financial intermediary (such as fund supermarkets or through brokers or dealers who are authorized by the Distributor to sell shares of the Funds (collectively, "Financial Intermediaries").
+The price you pay for a share of a Fund is the NAV next determined upon receipt by such Fund (or its appropriately designated agent) or your financial intermediary (such as fund supermarkets or through brokers or dealers who are authorized by the Funds' principal underwriter (the "Distributor") to sell shares of the Funds (collectively, "Financial Intermediaries").
 A Fund will be deemed to have received your purchase or redemption order when it (i.e., the Fund) or the Financial Intermediary receives the order.
 Such Financial Intermediaries are authorized to designate other intermediaries to receive purchase and redemption orders on a Fund's behalf.